It’s sad to record the death of the great Little Richard, at the venerable age of 87.

 But he’s a good reminder of the fact that rock stars aren’t doomed to an early death.
-Just like accountants and double-glazing salesmen, some of them die young; most die in their seventies and eighties, like the rest of us; and some, like Chuck Berry, make it to a great age.
+Just like accountants and double-glazing salesmen, some of them die young; most die in their seventies and eighties, like the rest of us; and some, like Little Richard, make it to a great age.
 The Grim Reaper is just as random in his dealings with rock stars – and famous actors – as he is with mere civilians.

 A proportion of famous people, just like a proportion of all mortals, have always been fated to die early.
 What changes is their choice of poison.
 For centuries, aristocrats anaesthetised themselves with booze; only in the late 1970s did they get access to heroin, with disastrous results for the current Duke of Marlborough and the late Marquess of Bristol.